 Viking Ferry Service can take you from Montauk, NY to Block Island.

 Located on Spring Street just a couple blocks to the left off the ferry up the hill past the statue of Rebecca is a unique farm.
 It is right past the Manisses Hotel, which has beautiful gardens.
-This is a private collection of animals that the owner wants to share with the world.
-Right after the parking lot there are caged animals, such as lemurs.
+This isĀ a private collection of animals that the owner wants to share with the world.
+Right after the parking lot, there are caged animals, such as lemurs.

 Take a Tour at North Light Fibers

 See how alpaca hair is made into yarn.
-They also use bamboo, soy silk and many other fibers in their yarn and are located near Manisses Farm.
+They also use bamboo, soy silk, and many other fibers in their thread and are located near Manisses Farm.

 Explore how to book a tour here.